VALUE RATINGS / HOW I TASTE & SCORE

 How I Score

-I am more conservative than most critics in giving out high scores (90 and above).
+I am more conservative than most reviewers in giving out high scores (90 and above).

 I use a broader range of points for the wines I recommend than most publications.
 In my system, a DDWA Score of 83 is not a BAD score, and in fact is a GOOD score for a low-priced wine ($10-12 let’s say).
 I do this so I can utilize a broader range of points to express my opinion by numbers (which is not my preferred avenue of communication, but I understand some people like it best).